rhysr01/jobping.ai-V9/docs/NEXT_STEPS_350_USERS.md

 ## Questions to Answer This Week

 1. ✅ Are zero matches reduced?
-(Check Sentry)
+(Check Axiom logs)
 2. ✅ Can we send emails to 350 users?
 (Test batch)
 3. ✅ Is matching fast enough?
 (Monitor logs)
 4. ✅ Are users engaging?
 (Check Resend dashboard)